mattcarlotta/nvi/README.md

 The `-musl` Linux targets produce fully static binaries that run on any distribution.

 > [!NOTE]
 > Windows builds will default to the powershell format.
-Therefore, if using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), you'll need to override the format with `--format nul` or compile for Linux.
+Therefore, if using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), you'll need to override the format flag with `--format nul` or compile for Linux.

 ### Verify system installation